An open quantum Kirwan map: Fukaya Algebras

 \subsection{Strict unitality}

 Strict unitality is an important property for $A_\infty$ algebras.
 It plays a similar role as the {\it Fundamental Class} axiom of Gromov--Witten invariants.
 However, due to the complexity of the chain level theory in Lagrangian Floer theory the naive construction usually does not grant strict units.
-A usual method is to construct a weaker alternative, called a {\it homotopy unit} (see \cite[Section 3]{FOOO_book}).

-We state our theorem of such extension as follows.
-The detailed construction and proof are given in the appendix.
+A usual method is to construct a weaker alternative, called a {\it homotopy unit} (see \cite[Section 3]{FOOO_Book}).
+We state our extension as follows.
+The detailed construction and proof are given in Section \ref{sectiona1}.

-\begin{thm} Let ${\rm Fuk}^K(L)$ and ${\rm Fuk}^{\mf c}(\bar L)$ be the $A_\infty$ algebras and ${\bm \varphi}: {\rm Fuk}^K(L) \to {\rm Fuk}^{\mf c}(\bar L)$ be the $A_\infty$ morphism, all of which have been constructed by choosing a coherent system of perturbation data $\uds P$.
-Let \beqn \wt{CF}{}^*(\bar L; \Lambda) = CF^*( \bar L) \oplus \Lambda {\bm e} \oplus \Lambda {\bm p} \eeqn be the graded $\Lambda$-vector space where the degree of ${\bm e}$ is $0$ and the degree of ${\bm p}$ is $-1$.
-Then there exist $A_\infty$ algebra structures $\wt{\fuk}{}^K(L)$ and $\wt{\fuk}{}^{\mf c}(\bar L)$ over $\wt{CF} (\bar L; \Lambda)$ satisfying the following properties. \begin{enumerate}
+\begin{thm} Let $\fuk^0 (L)$ and $\fuk^\infty (L)$ be the $A_\infty$ algebras and ${\bm \kappa}: \fuk^0 (L) \to \fuk^\infty (L)$ be the $A_\infty$ morphism, all of which have been constructed by choosing a coherent system of perturbation data ${\bm P}$.
+Let \beqn \wt{CF}(L; {\bm \Lambda}) = CF( L) \oplus {\bm \Lambda} {\bm e} \oplus {\bm \Lambda} {\bm p} \eeqn be the graded ${\bm \Lambda}$-vector space where the degree of ${\bm e}$ is $0$ and the degree of ${\bm p}$ is $-1$.
+Then there exist $A_\infty$ algebra structures $\wt{\fuk}{}^0 (L)$ and $\wt{\fuk}{}^\infty (L)$ over $\wt{CF} (L; {\bm K})$ satisfying the following properties. \begin{enumerate}